meeldurb/codonbias/README.md

 gold_gca.tsv: gold database containing more information associated to the genomes in ENAdb

+it1_4genomes.csv: genomes with 1-4 iterations before iterative weight tables are written

+it5_21genomes.csv: genomes with 5-21 iterations before iterative weight tables are written

 itcount_final.csv: all the iteration counts of all the genomes obtained from ""iterated_refweighttables_ENA.R" its tmpfile and calculated with "count_itweight.py"

+itcount_rand_final1.csv: all the iteration counts of all the genomes obtained random seed from "robustnesscheck_itweighttables_ENA.R" its tmpfile and calculated with "count_itweight.py"

+list_alphasubunitsPOLIII_bacteria.csv: which bacteria contain which polIII isomer

 test_genomes_ENA10.csv: test file with 10 genomes